cjstoddard/PicoCalc-uf2/Luckfox-Lyra/README.md

 This is a guide to setting up and using the cross compiler enviroment on your desktop Linux machine.

 ---
+**Lyra Ubuntu Install:**

+This is a walk through for getting the Lyra Ubuntu image onto an SD card using Debian or Ubuntu Linux.
+I tried to include some work arounds for possible problems along the way.

+---
 **Pi Zero Build Env:**

 A Raspberry Pi Zero can be setup and used to build programs for PCL Linux, the advantage to this is the Raspberry Pi OS a much better toolchain and a wider array of development libraries.